quang-do-se/spring-cert/03-data-management-jdbc-transactions.md

 - `Non-repeatable reads`: A non-repeatable read occurs when, during the course of a transaction, a row is retrieved twice and the values within the row differ between reads.

 - `Phantom reads`: A phantom read occurs when, in the course of a transaction, new rows are added or removed by another transaction to the records being read.

+*Note*: If you choose the lowest isolation level (i.e. Read Uncommitted), then it increases the number of concurrent transactions that can be executed at the same time, but the downside is that you may get all sorts of concurrency problems.
+On the other hand, if you choose the highest isolation level (i.e. Serializable or Snapshot), then you will not get any concurrency problems, but the downside is that it will reduce the number of concurrent transactions that can be executed at the same time if those transactions are working with the same data.

 ----------